 Welcome!! to the Doctor of Philosophy in Nursing PhD admission page.
 Interested applicants are encouraged to apply by the January 1st deadline for Fall admission.
 At the Graduate Center we welcome all prospective students interested in pursing a doctoral degree.

-We welcome your to attend our open house informational sessions & professional development events and seminars through out the semester.
+We encourage you to attend our open house informational sessions & professional development events and seminars through out the semester.
 For event information please visit out program events page, Facebook or Twitter page.

-Please feel free to contact the program a via phone or email with any questions or assistance with completing your application.
+Please feel free to contact the program a via phone or email with any questions.

 Thank you and Best of Luck!!!